egberts/egberts.github.io-src/content/articles/pelican-python-debugging.md

 <em class="m-block m-note">Note: This article HOWTO assumes that you have your own Pelican theme ready for with this article: (simply copy recursively)</em>

-Unfortunately, the Pelican guidelines correctly wants you to use `~/virtualenv` instead of PyCharm's `~/venv`: and we can see why; JetBrain PyCharm does not enable different venv for different projects (with JetBrain, all your projects share the same venv) ... easily.
+Unfortunately, the Pelican guidelines correctly want you to use `~/virtualenv` instead of PyCharm's `~/venv`: and we can see why; JetBrain PyCharm does not enable different venv for different projects (with JetBrain, all your projects share the same venv) ... easily.